 EFDSS has produced an excellent Guide to using Zoom for Education Activities (PPT).

 Running Music Sessions

 We have had good reports of using Jamkazam software for playing music together in real-time without the Zoom-like delays, so you hear everyone and play truly together.
 Typically 4 to 5 computers can take part in audio-only sessions, but you can have multiple musicians per computer (e.g. musical households, people in support bubbles etc).

 If you are unfamiliar with JamKazam, each participant needs a wired internet connection, a laptop (Apple or Mac), an Audio Interface (typically £90), microphone and headphones (together about £50) and from 1 Jan 2021 a monthly subscription to Jamkazam of $0 to $20 (depending on usage).
 The JamKazam software is constantly evolving and will not be intuitive to new users and/or non computer-literate musicians.

 The Morris Federation is in touch with a group (both experienced musicians and IT professionals) who have been using this constantly throughout the Covid-19 period, and can put interested parties in touch with them for advice/guidance on establishing a new group of players.
 Please contact us if you have a serious interest and would appreciate some guidance/advice/recommendations, and we will put you in touch.

-Jamulus is another software for music sessions which we have had good reports about.
+Jamulus is another software for music sessions about which we have had good reports.